As we honor Dr. Martin Luther King, Jr., click on the links below to listen to some his prophetic preaching.

 Cynthia T. Baxter-Ferguson was born and raised in Portsmouth, Virginia.
 She has been in New Bethel since she was born in July 1977.
 She has been a member of New Bethel Baptist Church for over 20 years.
 She is the Administrative Assistant and Notary Public, a member of Voices of Praise Musice Ministry, Carrie Hardy Missionary Ministry, Couples' Ministry and Jubilant Dancers.

 After graduating from I. C. Norcom High School in 1996, she earned her Bachelor of Science degree in Computer Science with emphasis in Information System from Norfolk State University in 2001.

 She is the daughter of Deacon Richard & Ruby Baxter and the youngest sister of Sylvia Alston, Keith Baxter and Darlene Baxter.
 She has been married to Lamont A. Ferguson for 11 years.
-They have two daughters Imani (9 years old) and Adrianne (5 years old).
+They have three daughters Imani (9 years old), Adrianne (6 years old) and Riona (5 months).

 Robyn Alexander enthusiastically serves as our Assistant Minister of Music sharing her gifts on the keyboard, piano, and organ.
 Mrs. Alexander is emloyed as a Music Teacher with the Virginia Beach Public Schools System.

 Robert Davis serves as the guitarist for the church , as well as, a Deacon and Trustee.
 A dedicated musician, Deacon/Trustee Davis retired as an Art Teacher in the Norfolk Public Schools.
 Many of his students have won local awards and Deacon/Trustee Davis still displays his artwork at local venues.